 Georgia Statute of Limitations for Property Damage Claims

+Georgia Code §9-3-32 allows residents a maximum of four years to file a claim for property damages, whether it is a real estate or personal property case.
 It is rare for the Georgia courts to extend the statute of limitations deadline for property damage claims.
 Therefore, to ensure you receive fair compensation for your losses, file a suit as soon as possible.

 For a free legal consultation, call 404-400-4000